sunny/actor/README.md

 end
 ```

-You can use this to trigger an early success.
+This can also be used to trigger an early success.

 ### Fail on argument error